National Museum of Brazil: Financial difficulties

 From 2014 the museum faced budget cuts that dropped its maintenance to less than R$ 520,000 annually.
 The budget was so low, there was US$ 0.01 to spend on each of the artifacts.
-The building fell into disrepair, evidenced by peeling wall material, exposed electrical wiring, and termite problem.
+The building fell into disrepair, evidenced by peeling wall material, exposed electrical wiring, and termite infestation.
 By June 2018, the museum's 200th anniversary, it had reached a state of near-complete abandonment.
-There was an offer from the World Bank to purchase the museum for US$80 m, which was turned down because the Federal University of Rio de Janeiro would have to give up ownership.
+There was an offer from the World Bank to lend the museum funds, which was turned down because the Federal University of Rio de Janeiro would have to give up control to an independent Board.

-According to the dean of UFRJ Denise Pires de Carvalho, the university does not have the money to pay bills of light delayed since January 2019, of water since 2 years, of security and cleaning services.
+According to the dean of UFRJ, Denise Pires de Carvalho, the university does not have the money to pay bills of light delayed since January 2019, of water since 2 years, of security and cleaning services.
 She also said that although they do not have any more money available, she would seek the release of 20% of the R$43 million released by the parliamentary bench in Rio de Janeiro to continue the reconstruction works of the National Museum.
 It aimed to reopen at least one wing of the palace in 2022, the year of independence bicentennial.